-In order to transfer your pension out of the UK, you have to abide by specific rules.
-In the first instance, you must have already left the country for tax purposes, or be intending to move in the near future.
-Once tax resident in Spain, you can transfer your pension fund out of the UK into a QROPS in the same way that you would transfer between pension providers within the UK.
+To transfer your pension from the UK, you must abide by specific rules.
+First, you must have already left the country for tax purposes or intend to move soon.
+Once tax resident in Spain, you can transfer your pension fund from the UK into a QROPS as you would transfer between pension providers within the UK.
 Those eligible for such a transfer include:

 - Any national who has built up UK pension benefits and is now resident or intending to become resident in Spain